JonathanWilbur/asn1-d/documentation/security.md

 `integer` and `enum` already check for this, but it might not hurt to look into additional measures to ensure that DER does not encode invalid-length data.

+- [ ] Throw exception in DER Codec if `NULL` ever has any value bytes.
+- [ ] Ensure there are no leading `NULL` bytes in DER Codec for `INTEGER` and `ENUMERATED`
+- [ ] Ensure all padding bits in `BIT STRING` are zeroed.

+_Note: According to the Bugzilla page, it looks like some old X.509 certificates are not technically DER-compliant: they often pad their `INTEGER`s._

 ### CVE-2014-4443